austindatamanagement/RetailDemo/LabGuide200.md

-# Lab 200 - Creating an Oracle Machine Learning (OML) User, Granting User Privileges Using SQL Developer, and Use OML to Run a SQL Script to Generate Prediction Models
+# Lab 200 - Creating an Oracle Machine Learning (OML) User, Granting OML User Privileges Using SQL Developer, and Using OML to Run a Machine Learning Model

 Updated: October 10, 2019

 ## Introduction

 This lab walks you through the steps to make an OML user and use SQL Developer as an interface to the ADW instance for granting user privileges.
-Then you will use OML to run a SQL script to generate prediction models.
+Then you will use OML to run a SQL script to generate machine learning models.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.